albar965/littlenavmap-manual/en/APPROACHES.md

 * `Intercept Leg`: Intercept the next approach leg at a course of about 45 degrees.
 * `Altitude`: A leg or hold that is terminated by reaching a certain altitude and is used mostly on missed approaches.
 Since the distance depends on the aircraft 2 nautical miles length are used for this leg.
 You can ignore the line and proceed to the next leg once the altitude criteria is satisfied.
 * `Manual`: Fly a heading, track or a hold until manually terminated by ATC.

+Runway fixes are prefixed with `RW`.
+They usually have an altitude restriction a few feet above the runway.
+Higher altitude restrictions \(i.e. > 500 ft\) indicate a circling approach.

 ### Altitude Restrictions {#procedures-restrictions}